mvandermade/made-confirm-launch/README.md

 # made-confirm-launch

 ## Introduction
 The user is asked questions using popup style buttons.
+It is aimed at some filecopy program to check if the drive is physically attached.
+One might need such a method when the backup drive isn't permanently attached to the host.
+Some checks are performed on the inputted paths to make the interface simpler.
+### Operating systems
+- Windows
+- MacOS
+- Linux
+(Follows the Kotlin Multiplatform compatibility)
+### Requirements
+- Java Runtime needs to be installed
 ![image](https://github.com/user-attachments/assets/320d487c-edd8-437b-8a65-10aff71b8885)
+- (!)
 Right now the application is written in Dutch lanuage.

 ## How to get started
 ### Running jar
 - Check if you have correct `java` version
+- Easy download it here for example: https://learn.microsoft.com/nl-nl/java/openjdk/download
-- `java -jar org.example.project-PLATFORM-ARCH-1.0.0.jar`
+- `java -jar <the-name-of-the-donwload>.jar`

-### General
+### Developers
 - Select JDK17 (higher not supported right now)
 - Run allTests task `./gradlew allTests` or to run: `./gradlew composeApp:run`
 - Write some code!